kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 layout: distill
 title: 'Automation Using A Test Harness<br>For Deep Learning:<br>Part 2'
 date: 2022-12-15
 description: 'This is Part 2 in the series, where we explore how the fastai deep learning library can be used to conduct structured empirical experiments on a novel and small dataset.
 The dataset consists of 850 images and an almost uniform distribution for the target labels.
-There are two labels in total, "male" and "female", that are assigned the gender of the model depicted in any of the images in the dataset.'
+There are two labels in total, "male" and "female" that are assigned the gender of the model depicted in any of the images in the dataset.'
 img: 'assets/img/838338477938@+-67822330.jpg'
 tags: ['binary-classification', 'deep-learning', 'fastai', 'hyperparameter-optimization','image-data']
 category: ['deep-learning']